c-portillo/course-2019-spr-proj/carlosp_jpva_tkay_yllescas/README.md

 ## Data Import

-For the scope of this project, we are starting with 3 private data sets provided by Amplify Latinx:
+For the scope of this project, we are starting with 4 data sets; the former 2 are private, provided by Amplify Latinx, and the latter 2, we found online:

 1. `Registered Voter Demographics`
    - Senate District